Quantum and Carbon Nanomaterials

 Because the three material properties (σ, α, and κ) are inter-related, a primary goal of thermoelectrics research is the rational control of the carrier density and interfaces within a material to optimize zT.

-In the Chemistry and Nanoscience Center, we develop and study thermoelectric materials primarily with a bottom-up approach, using nanomaterial building blocks to design and control the nano- and meso-scale morphology and interfaces of complex thermoelectric materials.
+We develop and study thermoelectric materials primarily with a bottom-up approach, using nanomaterial building blocks to design and control the nano- and meso-scale morphology and interfaces of complex thermoelectric materials.
 Some of the material systems we explore include single-walled carbon nanotubes, semiconducting polymers, semiconductor nanocrystal arrays, and composite materials including some combination of these building blocks.
 The goal of our approach is to use nanoscale interfaces to increase α and decrease κ while maintaining high σ.

 Enriched SWCNT Samples

 As-produced SWCNTs typically come as a mixture of semiconducting and metallic species, in a statistical ratio of 2:1, and they are often contaminated with amorphous carbon, fullerenes, and metallic catalyst impurities.
 To simplify studies of their fundamental properties and to improve their function in various applications, we have developed a variety of approaches to remove the impurities and to enrich the sample in target species.
-These approaches include density gradient ultracentrifugation (DGU), aqueous two-phase extraction (ATPE), and selective extraction with conjugated polymers.
+These approaches include density gradient ultracentrifugation, aqueous two-phase extraction, and selective extraction with conjugated polymers.
 By carefully tuning the processing conditions, these techniques are capable of separating SWCNTs by diameter, end-capped (empty endohedral volume) vs. open-ended (endohedral volume filled with solvent/dye molecules), and electronic character (semiconducting vs. metallic), and can even produce samples highly enriched in a few or single SWCNT chiral species.

 Photoinduced Processes at Carbon Nanotube Interfaces